rehierl/node-tree-outliner/3-basic-design/3-7-0-design-x.md

 close order would be in conflict with "a parent section is open for as long as its subsections are open".

-Note that it might not seem that relevant in which order sections are closed.
+Note that it might not seem to be relevant in which order sections are closed.
-That is, if they need to be closed during the same node event.
-However, the order of close events can also be relevant, if those operations are used to trigger event handler routines.
+After all, they need to be closed during the same node event.
+However, the order of close events can be quite relevant, if those operations are used to trigger event handler routines.

 Note that an implementation might initially not be aware of how many inner